-Do you want to build your emergency fund ASAP, but don’t know where to start?
-Look no further, here you will learn how to start an emergency fund in no time.
+Do you want to build your emergency fund ASAP but don’t know where to start?
+Look no further.
+Here you will learn how to create an emergency fund in no time.
 No more sleepless nights for you!

-Not everyone is prepared for them, over 40% of American wouldn’t be able to pay for a $400 unexpected costs.
+Not everyone is prepared for them.
+Over 40% of Americans wouldn’t be able to pay for a $400 unexpected cost.
 That is a car repair, health insurance bill, pay cut at your job, or house repair.
 Most people just live on paycheck-to-paycheck, which is a recipe for debts, penalties, and higher monthly expenses.

-Fortunately, there is an easy way to pay for this kind of unexpected costs: you build up an emergency fund.
-That way you can pay for unexpected costs without going into more debt.
+Fortunately, there is an easy way to pay for this kind of unexpected cost: you build up an emergency fund.
+That way, you can pay for unexpected expenses without going into more debt.
 Set money aside so that your personal capital will not be affected if an unforeseen event does happen to you.

-An emergency fund is a great start to get ahead of the majority of people and having the safety net your need!
+An emergency fund is a great start to get ahead of most people and have the safety net for your needs!

 If you don’t have the cash at the moment, no worries.
-In this article, we’ll go into detail about how to create an emergency fund and when to use the money.
+This article will detail how to create an emergency fund and when to use the money.

 What Is An Emergency Fund Exactly?